OSINTI4L/The-Kitchen-Sink/OSINTials.md

 - tortimeswqlzti2aqbjoieisne4ubyuoeiiugel2layyudcfrwln76qd.onion/onions/

 **Dread/d/HiddenService**
->A subdread for mass posting of hidden services
+>A subdread for mass posting of hidden services.
 - dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion/d/HiddenService

 ### Forums
 **Dread**
->This is a darknet social media platform similar to Reddit
+>Dread is an onion based free speech platform and forum, where you can post, comment and share among tonnes of different communities.
+This is a darknet social media platform similar to Reddit.
 - dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion
 - g66ol3eb5ujdckzqqfmjsbpdjufmjd5nsgdipvxmsh7rckzlhywlzlqd.onion

 **Pitch**
->This is a darknet social media platform similar to Twitter
+>Pitch is a free tor only social media platform that allows users to share posts and follow other users.
+This is a darknet social media platform similar to Twitter/X.
 - pitchprash4aqilfr7sbmuwve3pnkpylqwxjbj2q5o4szcfeea6d27yd.onion
 - pitchzzzoot5i4cpsblu2d5poifsyixo5r4litxkukstre5lrbjakxid.onion